bitrise-io/devcenter/_articles/en/testing/device-testing-for-ios.md

 6. In the **Test devices** input field, specify the devices on which you want to test the app.

    Find the list of the available devices [here](https://firebase.google.com/docs/test-lab/ios/available-testing-devices).
-7. Optionally, you can download all the files generated in the test run: under the **Debug** input group, set the `Download files` input to `true`.
+7. Make sure you have the **Deploy to Bitrise.io** Step in your Workflow, with version 1.4.1 or newer.

+   With the older versions of the Step, you won't be able to check your results on the **Test Reports** page!
 8. Start a build!

 If all goes well, you should be able to view your results on the Build page.